kopp/minipython/docs/devguide/contributing.rst

 Contributing
 ------------

 Hey!
-Many thanks for wanting to improve MicroPython on the micro:bit.
+Many thanks for wanting to improve MiniPython on the micro:bit.

 Contributions are welcome without prejudice from *anyone* irrespective of age, gender, religion, race or sexuality.
 Good quality code and engagement